MenaLiu/Crypto-Market-States-Analysis/README.md

 - Why compare Bitcoin and the US Dollar?
 - Can clustering reveal meaningful market regimes?
 - Do markets move together or diverge?
 - How can PCA help visualize complex financial data?

+## 📂 Dataset
+This project uses two original raw datasets:
+- **Cryptocurrency_Trading_Dataset.csv** → Bitcoin trading data (price, volume, volatility, etc.)
+- **US Dollar Index Futures Historical Data.csv** → USD Index futures data

+These two datasets were merged and cleaned into a single dataset:
+- **Cleaned Data.csv** → Integrated dataset containing aligned BTC and USD features, used as the starting point for all analyses.

+To keep the workflow reproducible, all R scripts begin from `Cleaned Data.csv`.
+The raw datasets are included for reference.

 ## 🔧 Methods
 - **Data Cleaning**: Outlier replacement with median, standardization